lambdista/try/README.md

 `Try.<List<String>>apply(() -> Files.readAllLines(new File(file).toPath()))` where you explicitly say that
 the `Try`'s type is `List<String>`.

 Which version do you like more?
+The `try-catch` approach or the `Try` one?
 It may be a matter of taste or just because I'm used to it but I prefer the latter--also because otherwise I wouldn't have written this API! :-)

 ### Example 2: Integer division ###